On the undecidability of quantum channel capacities: Preliminaries

-In this section we introduce various capacities associated with quantum channels and a notion of the complexity of computing them.
+In this section, we introduce various capacities associated with quantum channels.
 In the process, we introduce the relevant entropic quantities and their properties, and the notion of circuit construction of quantum channels.

-We focus on the quantum capacity and the entanglement-assisted zero error capacity in this work.
-We recall that the von Neumann entropy of a quantum state $\rho$ is defined as $S(\rho) \coloneqq - \Tr(\rho \log \rho).$ The coherent information \cite{Bar98}, or equivalently, the one-shot quantum capacity is an entropic quantity denoted by $Q^{(1)}(\Phi)$ characterising the amount of quantum information that can be transmitted over a quantum channel $\Phi$ (in a single use).
+We focus on the quantum capacity and the entanglement-assisted zero-error capacity in this work.
+We recall that the von Neumann entropy of a quantum state $\rho$ is defined as $S(\rho) \coloneqq - \Tr(\rho \log \rho).$ The coherent information \cite{Bar98}, or equivalently, the one-shot quantum capacity is an entropic quantity denoted by $Q^{(1)}(\Phi)$.
+It characterises the amount of quantum information that can be transmitted over a quantum channel $\Phi$ (in a single use).

-\begin{definition}[Quantum capacity] The \textbf{quantum capacity} of a channel $\Phi$ is given by ,
+\begin{definition}[Quantum capacity] The \textbf{quantum capacity} of a channel $\Phi$ is given by